Skip to Content

 • Take a break – One of the most important skills.
 Taking a break and re-regulating before expressing your anger will reduce angry outbursts.

-• Deep Breathing Deep breathing exercises help us to calm our bodies down, lessening the physiological response to anger, making it easier to cope.
+• Deep Breathing Deep breathing exercises help calm our bodies down, lessening the physiological response to anger and making it easier to cope.

 • Exercise Exercising releases endorphins, which improve mood.
 It also helps break down cortisol and adrenaline (the stress hormones).